aishapeng/housing_price/README.md

 # Housing Prices Prediction
-In this project, we created a SAC dashboard to provide an investment guide for Malaysian real estate market.
+In this project, we have created a SAP Analytics Cloud dashboard that served as a guide for users to determine the worthiness of property investment in Malaysia.
-We created 2 pages -
+Additionally, this dashboard help users to determine which type of property investment is right for them.

+Dashboard Content -
-1. Overview of Malaysia housing market
+1. Overview of Malaysia Housing Market
-2. Detailed Penang house price
+2. Detailed Penang Housing Prices

 ## Malaysia Housing Market